uwmadisoncals/cals-main-plugins/wp-fullcalendar/readme.txt

 Install this plugin like a normal WordPress plugin.
 Once activated, you'll see a new panel in the Settings section for editing the options for calendar display.

 == Changelog ==
+= 1.2 =
+* updated to FullCalendar 2.6.1 library
+* added wpfc_calendar_displayed action when a calendar has been displayed
+* added wpfc_calendar_header_vars filter which enables overriding FC properties via PHP only
+* fixed double loading of calendars (FC library doesn't support it anyway atm),
+* fixed loading of multiple calendar html showing multiple search filters in one calendar,
+* fixed redundant JS to show the loading spinner
+* updated link to time formatting options which correspond to FC 2.x

+= 1.1 =
+* fixed EM 5.6.2 conflict,
+* fixed "undefined 'type'" PHP warning
+* partial fix for arabic not showing events (item times will still show roman numerals)
+* fixed languages with long locales (Chinese Dialects, Portuguese Brazilian) not translating properly
+* updated to FullCalendar library 2.5.0

+= 1.0 =
+* switched to FullCalendar 2.x library
+* changed plugin textdomain so it adheres to upcoming wordpress.org plugin translation features
+* moved previously hard-coded translations of calendar out of php code and now included via JS files shipped (and maintained better) via FullCalendar library
+* updated to FullCalendar 2.4.0
+* changed jquery style enqueue ID to jquery-ui so that EM won't override it
+* fixed double-inclusion bug for wpfc-languages.php
+* added some extra actions before WP_Query and also in admin setttings page
+* fixed 'more' link appearing at top rather than bottom

+= 0.9.1 =
+* fixed privacy/security vulnerability where post types of any status can be retrieved via AJAX request (Thanks to [François Harvey](http://francoisharvey.ca/) for reporting this responsably)
+* fixed ui-lightness theme stylesheet not being loaded (due to inconsistent file naming in jQuery UI bundle)
+* fixed "No Theme" selection attempting to load non-existent CSS files (requires settings resave)
+* fixed attachment post type tooltip not outputting a thumbnail image

 = 0.9 =
 * fixed E_STRICT warning for calling non-static functions
 * moved hard-coded translations out of wp-fullcalendar.php into wpfc-languages.php to prevent encoding issues when editing/committing